-B. Prospective Injunction Suits Filed Against State Officials
+B. Prospective Injunction Suits Filed Against State Officials cases and state judges from hearing them.

-In Whole Women's Health v.
-Jackson, 142 S. Ct.
-522 (2021), the Court considered a constitutional challenge to the Texas Heartbeat Act (S.B.
-8), which authorizes private civil actions to enforce the statute's ban on abortions after a fetal heartbeat can be detected.
-The Court refused to allow the plaintiffs to sue to enjoin state court clerks from docketing S.B.
-8 cases and state judges from hearing them.
 The Court distinguished Ex parte Young on the ground that judges and clerks "do not enforce state laws as executive officials might; instead, they work to resolve disputes between parties."
-Quoting Ex parte Young, the majority noted that "an injunction against a state court' or its 'machinery' 'would be a violation of the whole scheme of our Government."
-Id. at 532 (quoting Ex parte Young, 209 U.S. 123, 163 (1908)).
+Quoting Ex parte Young, the majority noted that "an injunction against a state court or its 'machinery' 'would be a violation of the whole scheme of our Government."
+Id. at 39 (quoting Ex parte Young, 209 U.S. 123, 163 (1908)).